| Home | A New Approach | Specific Up C Techniques | Laney Instrument

 (torque) is required when the axis spinous has misaligned differently

-- "In the Grostic procedure, the torque is used to correct the
+from the axis body and atlas."
+Dr. Ralph R. Gregory."In the Grostic procedure, the torque is used to correct the

 rotational misalignment between C1 and C2.
 It is not actually a torque,